franck-vmd/Boeing-777-Flightgear/README.md

 Cockpit door ---> Cabin: opening and closing no conditions, except Pedestal button next to the telephone

-Alarm All doors combined “CAUTION”, visual on the MFD and writing on UEICAS
+Alarm All doors combined “CAUTION”, visual on the MFD and on the EICAS

 Pilots: No conditions

-Cockpite lighting: on OHpanel BATTERY button, Master BRIGHT turn button for instruments, STORM button and turn DOME button for Cockpite interior lighting.
+Cockpit lighting: on OH panel BATTERY button, Master BRIGHT knob for instruments, STORM button and DOME knob for Cockpit interior lighting.

-At night Bouton shot OVHD and CB as well as GLARSHIELD and PNL/FLOOD
+At night OVHD knob and CB knob as well as GLARESHIELD and PNL/FLOOD

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------